 - Pour the slushie into a cup and enjoy!

-- 2 cups frozen fruit (such as berries or mango)
+- 2 cups frozen fruit (strawberries, mango, mixed berries)

 - ½ cup water